This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Pat the fish fillets dry with paper towels and put them into the plastic container with the marinate.
-Cover the lid and leave to steep in the refrigerator overnight or for 24 hours.
+- Pat the fish fillets dry with paper towels and place them in the plastic container with the marinade.
+Cover the container with a lid and let the fish steep in the refrigerator overnight or for up to 24 hours.

-- Preheat an indoor grill at the same time.
+- Preheat the oven to 400°F (207°C) and preheat an indoor grill at the same time.

-- Lightly wipe off (with fingers) any excess miso marinate clinging to the fish fillets but don't rinse it off.
-Place the fish on the grill and lightly grill on both sides until the surface turns brown.
+- Lightly wipe off any excess miso marinade clinging to the fish fillets with your fingers, but do not rinse it off.
+Place the fish on the grill and lightly grill both sides until the surface turns brown.

-- Add a few extra drops of the marinate on the plate and serve hot.
+- Add a few extra drops of the marinade to the plate and serve hot.

 Notes